Amit1110/MergePdf/README.md

 # MergePdf
 To merge images into pdf.
-The program is developed using Python language and its libraries like NLTK, Numpy.
+The program is developed using Python language and its libraries like NLTK, Numpy, Scipy, OS directory.